gbif/data-blog/README.md

 You can preview the post using any markdown [online editor](https://stackedit.io/app#).

-If you want to see the post with the blog theme applied, **but don't want to post to appear yet on the home page**, you can set `draft` to **yes** in the header text.
+If you want to see the post with the blog theme applied, **but don't want to post to appear yet on the home page**, you can set `hiddenFromHomePage` to **yes** in the header text.

 ```
-draft: yes
+hiddenFromHomePage: yes
 ```
 You will have to set this to **no** for the blog to appear on the home page.
 You can visit your blog post by going to `https://data-blog.gbif.org/post/your-post-slug-name/`.
 This way you can share the post internally without the post being very public.
 There is a very small chance that someone could guess your blog post's name but since the repository is open, we shouldn't be too concerned about that anyway.
 Just be happy somebody is reading it.
+I am still working on how to solve this issue in a more elegant way.

 ### Locally serving the site using hugo